 approximate number of citizens who comprise Israel’s political, economic, cultural, and intellectual leadership

-average number of Shalem College graduates per year, the majority of whom will go on to assume positions of influence in Israeli society
+number of Shalem College graduates per year, most of whom assume positions of influence in key areas of Israeli society

 Our emphasis on Arabic fluency and our unique approach to the study of the modern Middle East and Islam grant students an authentic and unmediated window onto Muslim society and the Arab world.